 It could be time to make an investment in a quality dictionary if you need extra assistance to reference that particular term that keeps eluding you.
 Check out a few options below:

-Thesaurus of the Senses broadens your ability to describe the world around you through seeing, hearing, touching, tasting, and smelling.
-It brings together some of the greatest English sensory phrases in one spot to enliven your writing and assist you in developing convincing descriptions.
+1. This Thesaurus broadens your ability to describe the world around you through seeing, hearing, touching, tasting, and smelling.

 PLEASE CLICK ON THE IMAGE FOR MORE INFORMATION!

-Next, Revelations in Air is a fascinating, weird, and awe-inspiring investigation of scent, the least known of our five senses.
-“The nose on your face is the Buckingham Palace Guard of your body, the maitre d’ of all taste, as well as the seducer of your imagination, and memory—and Jude Stewart has charmed them all into a wicked, poetic and illuminating tour of their mysterious domains.” —Jack Hitt, author of Bunch of Amateurs
+2. The book below is a fascinating, weird, and awe-inspiring investigation of scent.
+Read what Jack Hitt (author of Bunch of Amateurs) said about this book: “The nose on your face is the Buckingham Palace Guard of your body, the maitre d’ of all taste, as well as the seducer of your imagination, and memory—and Jude Stewart has charmed them all into a wicked, poetic and illuminating tour of their mysterious domains.”

 PLEASE CLICK ON THE IMAGE FOR MORE INFORMATION!